MaxInvent

 Our position (for the record)

-That said — per-user platforms aren't evil.
+That said — quote-based, add-on-heavy or seat-based platforms aren't evil.
 Linnworks and Brightpearl are serious platforms and for some sellers they're the right choice.
 The point of this post isn't to tell you to switch.
 It's to make sure the maths is in front of you before you renew.

 If you want to run the comparison for your own business, our pricing page has a calculator, and our cheapest inventory management guide covers the full UK market by volume tier.